 Back in 2001, after UGA controversially fired Jim Donnan, a new era was underway.
 The Bulldogs were led by first-year head coach Mark Richt with the hopes of bringing the famous SEC program back to national prominence.
 A 2-1 start with home games in Athens was solid, but the first road game of the season changed everything.

-A last-second touchdown pass from quarterback David Greene to running back Verron Haynes stunned the No. 6 Tennessee Volunteers at Neyland Stadium in Knoxville, and legendary announcer Larry Munson delivered arguably his most famous call ever and one of the greatest of all time.
+A last-second touchdown pass from quarterback David Greene to running back Verron Haynes stunned the No. 6 Tennessee Volunteers at Neyland Stadium in Knoxville on October 6, 2001, and legendary announcer Larry Munson delivered arguably his most famous call ever and one of the greatest of all time.

 The Hobnail Boot Game